-- Attend training sessions as required by the Ohio Department of Education (ODE) and assure that technical assistance is provided to ACCA. - Verify by a site visit prior to ACCA's opening for instruction whether ACCA complies with all requirements. - Monitor ACCA's compliance with the Contract with the Sponsor and the laws applicable to ACCA. - Monitor and evaluate the academic and fiscal performance and the organization and operation of ACCA as well as the legal compliance of ACCA.
+- Attend training sessions as required by the Ohio Department of Education (ODE) and assure that technical assistance is provided to ACCA. - Verify by a site visit prior to ACCA's opening for instruction whether ACCA complies with all requirements. - Monitor ACCA's compliance with the Contract with the Sponsor and the laws applicable to ACCA. - Monitor and evaluate the academic and fiscal performance and the organization and operation of ACCA as well as the legal compliance of ACCA. - Provide technical assistance to ACCA. - Comply with the financial reporting requirements as established by ODE and in accordance with applicable accounting standards as prescribed by all applicable sections of the Ohio Revised Code. - As permitted by law, intervene in ACCA's operation to correct problems in ACCA's overall performance, declare ACCA to be on probationary status pursuant to Ohio Revised Code Section 3314.073, suspend operation of ACCA pursuant to Ohio Revised Code Section 3314.072, or terminate or non-renew this contract pursuant to Oho Revised Code Section 3314.07, as determined necessary by the Sponsor. - Establish a written plan of action to be undertaken in the event that ACCA experiences financial difficulties or closes before the end of the school year.

-NOTES TO BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2010 (Continued)
+NOTES TO BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2011